 I love dramatic light for boudoir and fitness photography.
 It’s bold and eye catching, but at the same time feels intimate, because of all the shadows.

 Dramatic images are high contrast photos.
 They’re predominantly dark with deep shadows and occasional highlights.
-Perfect for emphasising curves and defining muscle tone.
+Perfect for emphasizing curves and defining muscle tone.

 Tonal contrast in conclusion

-When planning a shoot, think first about the feeling you want to create in the photo.
-This will inform how you use light to create the contrast that suites the style of the shoot.
+When planning a photoshoot, think first about the feeling you want to create in the photo.
+This decides the type of light you need to create the contrast that suits the style of the shoot.

-Likewise, if you use flash to light your subject, or a combination of flash and ambient light, where you position the light in relation to your subject will have a big impact on the contrast in the photos and therefore the feeling.
+Likewise, using flash to light your subject, or a combination of flash and ambient light determines where you position the light in relation to your subject.
+Light direction has a big impact on the contrast in the photos and therefore the feeling.

-How you process the photos in post production will also be impacted by the intention you set out with before you took your first photo.
+How you process the photos in post production is impacted by the intention you set out with before you took your first photo.